 One Southeast Asian startup that really caught my eye

 WoBe provides Mobile Business & Finance Tools for Southeast Asian Women founded by serial tech entrepreneur Adrianna Tann (@).
 Might they add legal services to the mix of offerings at some point?
 Seems an ideal addition.

 There’s more to learn

-I’ve tried here to answer Jeffrey Ling’s original question: Where are Asia’s Legal Startups? – by providing at least some information based on my own research- of where the legal startups are – and where they might be in the future – in what is a vast Asia-Pacific legal market.
-Should you have any additions to the above – whether companies, cities, incubators, entrepreneurs, investors, journalists or the like – please do add them in the comments section below.
+I’ve tried here to answer Jeffrey Ling’s original question: Where are Asia’s Legal Startups?
+By providing at least some information based on my own research- of where the legal startups are.
+Where they might be in the future – in what is a vast Asia-Pacific legal market.
+Should you have any additions to the above.
+Whether companies, cities, incubators, entrepreneurs, investors, journalists or the like – please do add them in the comments section below.

-- It was that conference, and that presentation by Alan Hodgart, which served as the inspiration for the founding of this blog – which then led to a subsequent book providing A Comprehensive Guide to the Asia-Pacific Legal Markets by this author and published last year by London-based Ark Group.
+- It was that conference, and that presentation by Alan Hodgart. which served as the inspiration for the founding of this blog.
+This then led to a subsequent book providing A Comprehensive Guide to the Asia-Pacific Legal Markets by this author and published last year by London-based Ark Group.

 - Willis Wee (@) of Tech in Asia has highlighted Tokyo’s particularly strong attraction as a startup hub.